Cling to the main vine, not the

-I make this a guided or directed investigation initially and use
+I call this a guided or directed investigation and use it

-it as a first lesson in my mathematics classes for Year 9 students
+as a first lesson in my mathematics classes for Year 9 students (See Lesson #3).
+I

 problem and then to 3d with the Soma cube.
 Students discover

-be curious and build confidence around making mistakes.
-I have
+how to be curious and build confidence around making mistakes.

-them decorate solutions in their exercise book with colour and for
+I have them decorate solutions in their exercise book with colour

-faster students this is a natural and meaningful extension to a
+and for faster students this is a natural and meaningful extension

 (b) Make a model of (x+1)^2